 Doors open to bring guests to Elsa singing “Let It Go” on the balcony of her ice palace.
 Simulated snow flies around the room.

 Marshmallow, the snowman Elsa created, will be featured along with the Snowgies from the Frozen Fever short.
 The final scene has fireworks and a goodbye from all the characters.

 The cabin is based on an actual historic log cabin in Norway and represents a royal retreat cabin.
 The royal families in Norway typically have a cabin away from the castle where they go in the summer to get away from the pressures of royal life and to unwind and relax.
 The Royal Sommerhus belongs to Anna and Elsa’s family and is filled with artifacts and elements from their childhood and the summers they spent away there with their family.
-The cabin is now open for all of the kingdom’s subject to enjoy.
+The cabin will be open for all of the kingdom’s subjects to enjoy.